Motorcycle and Moped Accidents

 Lane Splitting and Motorcycle Crashes

-California is the only state in the United States that legally permits motorcyclists to engage in “lane splitting.”
+California legally permits motorcyclists to engage in “lane splitting.”
 Lane splitting occurs when a motorcyclist drives between passenger vehicles.
 It is sometimes referred to as “lane sharing” as well.
 This practice is often used so that a motorcyclist can weave in and out of travel lanes to move through traffic faster.

 Lane splitting can be dangerous, but because it is legal in California, it is unlikely to be a reason to increase your comparative fault unless you are engaging in unsafe practices.